bhavarth-joshi/Bhavarth-Joshi/README.md

 Here I'll be building and experimenting with various kind of projects.
 You can check out my resume [here](https://bhavarthjoshi.carrd.co/).

-Domains: Website, Mobile App, and Machine Learning Systems.
+Domains: AI, Cloud and WebApps.

-Progamming Languages: Java and Python
+Progamming Languages: Java, JavaScript and Python

 ✌️🖖
 <!--